 Most of the time acid gets a bad rap.
 When it’s not creeping up your esophagus, it’s melting the Toxic Avenger’s face.
 It seems it can do no right.

 But, lo, not in the world of wine.
 A well-balanced wine is called so because it balances four primary characteristics-and can balance out a lamb wine pairing.
-Those are tannins, sugars, alcohol, and acid.
+Those are tannins, sugars, wine alcohol content, and acid.
 Acid is an indispensable part of wine.

 But why?
 From where did it come, and what are its effects?
 That’s what we aim to explore in this post.
 At the end, we provide a wine acidity chart so you can easily visualize where wine is on the acidity spectrum.
 And we provide some tips for finding low acid wines.